Giggify/Upstage/README.md

 ### Git Flow :
 * Never push to Master, Alan sets his eyes on you.
-* branches of Dev branch.
+* branches off `develop` branch.
-* Once feature complete, create pull request to merge from feature branch to Dev branch.
+* Once feature complete, create pull request to merge from feature branch to `develop` branch.
 * Git master approves pull request and deal with git conflict before merging to Master
-* Git master informs everyone to pull down Dev branch once the merges has been dealt with.
+* Git master informs everyone to pull down `develop` branch once the merges has been dealt with.